MJoergen/nexys4ddr/dyoc/Episodes/ep25_-_Sample_Programs/README.md

 former has support for all the conio functions, while the latter has support for the hardware vectors RESET and IRQ.

-## Reusing previous FPGA image
-Since there are no changes to the FPGA image (except for the ROM contents) it makes sense to avoid having to resynthesize the FPGA image yet again.
-Instead, we make use of the tool 'data2mem' that can update an existing bit-file and replace the BRAM contents.

 ## Sample programs
 A number of different demo programs are now available.
 To try them, you must modify the first line of prog/Makefile.
 The following demo programs are